PYingC/PhD---Data-analysis/README.md

 ### Brief description of my PhD research:
 I investigated brain activity in the region of the brain responsible for processing sound (the auditory cortex) from a model with a specific gene removed.
 The gene in question plays a role in maintaining stable connections between brain cells, which is important for normal brain functions.
 The purpose of this scientific research was to gain insight into the role of the gene in brain functions relating to sound processing.
-To answer this scientific question, I extracted data from video files and conducted four main analyses.
+To answer this scientific question, I extracted and processed data from video files and conducted three main analyses.

 ### Scripts in this repository
 1. [Reducing signal contamination in video files.](https://github.com/PYingC/PhD---Data-analysis/blob/main/Pt1.%20Reducing%20signal%20contamination%20in%20video%20files.pdf)